How advice firms are more than doubling case completions and revenues with hybrid advice.

 2. By reducing time spent on key advice processes

-Hybrid advice can very successfully handle repetitive administrative processes, which can free up staff to carry out more valuable work.
-For example, our client data reveals that 95% of clients who have been sent fact-finding elements digitally to pre-complete, prior to a planned meeting, do so in time.
-This saves between 30-45 minutes of adviser facing time, which is better spent focused on the client’s financial goals and building the relationship with them.
+Hybrid advice can very successfully handle repetitive administrative processes, which can free up staff to carry out more valuable tasks.
+For example, our client data reveals that 95% of clients who are sent fact-finding elements digitally to pre-complete, prior to a planned meeting, do so in time.
+This saves between 30-45 minutes of adviser facing time, which is better spent focused on the client’s financial goals and building the relationship.

 Also, firms can spend up to 6-7 hours compiling suitability reports – almost a full working day.
 This time could be better spent by the paraplanner or adviser focusing on the client relationship and objectives.
 By using data and personal objectives which have already been inputted into the fact find, we’ve designed our hybrid advice platform to create suitability reports within 35 minutes.

-One of our wealth business clients recently timed their average at-retirement process at approx. 35 hours per case – from receiving the initial lead through to business submission.
+One of our wealth management clients recently timed their average at-retirement process at approx. 35 hours per case – from receiving the initial lead through to business submission.